 Results in Sections 3.2 and 3.3 suggest that both types of flows acted as push factors on US financial markets, leading to lower US long-term rates and a reduction in risk aversion in both bond and equity markets.
 Do these flows also directly account for an increase in banks' lending, i.e. do they also positively affect credit supply?
-We take up this question by testing the effect of foreign inflows on banks' leverage, proxied, as in Bruno and Shin (2015b), with the ratio of US broker-dealers' total liabilities including equity, over equity.15
+We take up this question by testing the effect of foreign inflows on banks' leverage, proxied, as in Bruno and Shin (2015b), with the ratio of US broker-dealers' total liabilities including equity, over equity.

-Our results, reported in Table 9, suggest two interesting facts.
+Our results, reported in Table 4, suggest two interesting facts.
 First, flows into US corporate bonds (and not those into public securities) are significant in explaining the observed variations in bank leverage during the entire sample period (1994-2007).
 While the significance vanishes in the 1999 - 2007 subperiod, the all-sample result is confirmed in the narrower 2002-2007 sample, that is the focus of our analysis.
-This evidence con-
+This evidence confirms Shin (2011)'s claim that European global banks were relevant drivers of the global banking glut flows and, hence, also in influencing financial conditions in the US, particularly after the euro changeover in 2002.
+Second, the lagged VIX index also significantly affects banking leverage: banks' leverage decreases when expected stock market volatility

-15Shin (2011) shows that a large fraction of the US dollar intermediation activity that takes place outside the United States is accounted for by European global banks.
+&lt;sup>11Shin (2011) shows that a large fraction of the US dollar intermediation activity that takes place outside the United States is accounted for by European global banks.
 Moreover, as explained in Bruno and Shin (2015b), proxying the leverage of European global banks with the one of US broker-dealers is based on two considerations: (i) first of all, the only available balance sheet data for European global banks are consolidated, so it is impossible to separate between commercial banking and wholesale investment banking activities, which are the only ones that matter for measuring banking leverage ratios; (ii) secondly, US broker dealers' behavior is most likely aligned to that of their European counterparts.